How to chose the right tennis ball machine

 The MSV PlayTec and the MSV DirectShot tennis ball machines are operated by a Lithium battery providing a playing time of eight hours.
-You can consume more than 90% of the charged energy without any loss in power.
 The performance of the machine remains at the same strong level.
 The durability of a lithium battery is two to three times higher compared to a lead battery.
 Furthermore you can fully charge the lithium battery of both MSV machine within 3 to 5 hours where as you need 13 hours for a lead battery.

 Lead battery, you need two pieces:

 The external power supply (transformer) of both MSV are built-in and integral part of the machine.
 It is standard.

 Energy Benefits of both MSV machines summarized:

 - The charging time is only 3 to 5 hours

 - The battery durability is two to three times higher

 - The external power supply is already built-in

 The battery level is displayed on the backside of the MSV PlayTec (most machines don’t offer this feature):